justasAtGU/v2v-protocol/README.md

 |   13  | 240-249 |

 The Announce Presence messages between the groups will be broadcast to an OD4 session with CID **250**.

+### 6. Emergency Scenarios

+As part of the protocol the V2V managers have established a number of emergency scenarios.
+The purpose of this section is to describe the expected behaviour exhibited by the miniature cars if or when they encounter abnormal or problematic protocol behaviour.

+#### 6.1 Connection to Leader Lost
+The leader vehicle sends it's status update, Leader Status, to the follower every 125ms.
+The problematic behaviour has been defined as the follower failing to receive the aforementioned request 3 times i.e. no leader update in 375ms.
+In this scenario the expected behaviour is for the follower to return to it's pre-platooning state, meaning to stop moving.

+#### 6.2 Connection to Follower Lost
+The follower vehicle sends Follower Status to the leader every 500ms.
+If the leading vehicle has not received this request in 1s or over, the leader can drop it's connection to the follower and stop sending Leader Status.

+#### 6.3 Object Detected
+The project groups have agreed to use the front ultrasonic sensor for collision prevention.
+It was decided that if the sensor readings indicate and object 10cm in front of the car, the car will stop, to avoid damaging the nice 3D-printed car.
+This behaviour is expected from both the leading and the following vehicles.